Katharine and Harold Fisher Anxiety Research Fund

 A copy of the final report can be downloaded here.

 2017-18 – Richard Collier of Newcastle Law School

-The 2nd year fund recipient was Prof. Richard Collier of Newcastle Law School and who is due to complete his research into anxiety in junior lawyers in early 2019.
+The 2nd year fund recipient was Professsor.
+Richard Collier of Newcastle Law School who completed a research project into anxiety in junior lawyers.
 Further details of the study can be read here.

 2015-16 – Institute of Mental Health, University of Nottingham

-The Institute of Mental Health was the first to successfully secure funding from Anxiety UK’s ‘Katharine and Harold Fisher Anxiety Research Fund’ to further develop peer support training for people with Anxiety.
+The Institute of Mental Health was the first research team to successfully secure funding from Anxiety UK’s ‘Katharine and Harold Fisher Anxiety Research Fund’ to further develop peer support training for people with Anxiety.